-Bring some snacks so you don’t get hangry, the Brazilian straightening treatment can take up to an hour and a half to two hours.
+Bring some snacks so you don’t get hangry, as the Brazilian straightening treatment can take up to an hour and a half to two hours.
 The longer your hair is, the longer the process will take on your hair.
-As for the cost it all depends.
-There are several different lines of Brazilian straightening products that will come a different price points.
-Check with your salon before booking your treatment, it can cost anywhere from $150 all the way up to $600.
+As for the cost, it all depends.
+There are several different lines of Brazilian straightening products that will come at different price points.
+Check with your salon before booking your treatment, as it can cost anywhere from $150 all the way up to $600.

 2. Lots of Fussing

 The process of getting a Brazilian straightening treatment can be lengthy.
 Prep yourself for a whole bunch of fussing with your hair.
 The process starts out with washing the hair to open up the cuticle.
 Some processes require the hair to be washed two or even three times.

 Then, the product is applied to your hair.
 Some systems require applying the Brazilian straightening solution onto dry hair, so your hair would be blow-dried before applying the product.